-The East Lansing Farmer's Market, a growers-only market, is located in an inviting, open-air atmosphere, just steps away from the Michigan State University campus.
-Customers can fill their shopping bags with a diverse selection of fresh, farm-grown Michigan produce and products, including fresh vegetables, grass-fed beef, artisan bread, cheese, all-natural chicken, organic produce and much more.
+The East Lansing Farmers Market (ELFM), a growers-only market, is located in an inviting, open-air park atmosphere, just steps away from the MSU campus and downtown East Lansing.
+Customers can fill their shopping bags with a diverse selection of fresh, farm-grown Michigan produce and products, including vegetables, fruit, artisan bread, cheese, meat, coffee, maple syrup, honey, flowers and more.

 “100% Homegrown Makes Us Different”

 What makes the ELFM unique is that every item sold by vendors is 100% homegrown.
 Vendors must either grow their own produce or make their own products.
-In essence, customers at the market enjoy authentic local Michigan goods.
+Customers at the market enjoy authentic local Michigan goods.
 Customers can find out what will be at the market from week-to-week by checking out the ELFM's weekly shopping checklist.

 Bridge Cards, Double Up Food Bucks Accepted

 The market made its successful debut in 2009, bringing fresh, farm-grown Michigan produce and products to community members throughout the region.
-The market has proven to be a huge hit over the last few years, drawing a crowd of an estimated 1,300 visitors to Valley Court Park each week.
+The market has proven to be a huge hit ever since, drawing a crowd of an estimated 1,000 visitors to Valley Court Park on market days.

 Statement of Inclusion: The City of East Lansing is committed to dismantling the systemic inequalities in City government and working with staff and the community to make East Lansing an inclusive, welcoming and affirming place to live, work, visit and do business.
 The East Lansing Farmers Market will view all of its practices and policies through the lens of anti-racism and equity.
 The East Lansing Farmers Market will operate in accordance with these core values.